 Even small gardens can improve your home’s sustainability.
 Squash, cucumbers, tomatoes, and green beans are just some of the plants that use vertical space, which makes them suitable for backyard gardens.
 Growing your food is cheaper and in many cases healthier.
 Having a vegetable garden also helps with absorbing the stormwater runoff.
 The problem with stormwater is that it gathers sediments and pollutants from the air, which can find their way into natural waterways.
 By using grass pavers in the backyard, you prevent grass roots from compacting, thus making your turf more porous and able to recycle more rainwater.

 Making an eco-friendly home has gone a long way from pitching a pair of solar water heaters and taking brief showers.
 Technologies such as spray-in insulation, efficient lighting solutions & smart glass have made improving a home’s sustainability easier than ever.
 With that in mind, don’t hesitate to improve your home and make it healthier for both you and your environment.

 How can iBuildNew help you?

-If you are interested in finding a home builder who can help you build a eco-friendly and sustainable home, make sure you talk to one of our expert phone consultants.
-They have been working in the new home building industry for over 40 years, and will be able to steer you in the right direction, matching you with the ideal builder.
+If you are interested in finding a home builder who can help you build an eco-friendly and sustainable home, make sure you talk to one of our expert phone consultants.
+They have been working in the new home building industry for over 40 years and will be able to steer you in the right direction, matching you with the ideal builder.
 You can call them 7 days a week on 1800 184 284 or book a call online.